top of page

 Men's wigs, known as in folio, were so cumbersome that noblemen had to carry their hats under their arms.

-Their white shirts featured jabots* and cuffs*.
+Their white shirts featured jabots and cuffs.
 Jabots, cuffs, and ties were adorned with the finest Point de France or Point de Venise lace.
+A Steinkerque-style tie was wound twice around the neck and its ends were inserted into the sixth buttonhole of the justaucorps.
+Vests were embroidered with gold and silver thread.
+Justaucorps worn on top were decorated with golden braids and ribbons.

 Men wore pants of the finest figured silk.